alievk/avatarify-python/README.md

 * conda

-This app is tested only GPU.
+This app is tested only on GPU.

 ## Install